Colorado Supreme Court

-Below is the link to the consolidated self-assessment with all ten individual self-assessments are above.
+The links to the online and print surveys with all ten individual self-assessments are above.
 You may take either the online or print survey depending on your personal preference.
 Also above, Colorado lawyers will find a link to a Continuing Legal Education affidavit to claim CLE credit for program participation.
 The additional links below provide more information about the subcommittee and the concept of proactive management-based programs (PMBP) which led to the creation of this self-assessment program.

 For more information on the program, please contact Jonathan White, staff attorney, Office of Attorney Regulation Counsel, at 303-928-7919 or firstname.lastname@example.org.